 Possible areas of research include:

-- development of machine translation or advanced computer-assisted translation: software and resources
+- development of machine translation or advanced computer-assisted translation: methods, software or resources

 - machine translation for less-resourced languages

 - the use of these systems in professional environments (freelance translators, translation agencies, localisation, etc.)

 - the increasing impact of machine translation on non-professional Internet users and its impact in communications, social networking, etc.

 - spoken language translation

 - the integration of machine translation and translation memory systems